Markov-Modulated Hawkes Processes for Sporadic and Bursty Event Occurrences

 The fights between one pair of these mice are shown in Figure~\ref{fig:mmhp_mice_windows}.
 The mice are observed each day, with some observation periods longer than others.
 In several of these observation periods no fights occur.
 The continuous time MMHP model is flexible in that it allows the latent state to change during longer observation periods, as seen on day 8 in Figure~\ref{fig:mmhp_mice_windows}.
 The latent state is not constrained to remained fixed within a given observation window.

 The \textit{active/inactive} state separation by MMHP can also help us understand the inconsistency between mice interaction behaviors and their hierarchy ranks.
 Given a set of fights among a group of mice, one can calculate the \textit{win/loss} matrix, which is a frequency sociomatrix of wins and losses \citep{so2015social}.
 The $(i,j)$-th entry in the \textit{win/loss} matrix represents the number of times $i$ won against $j$.
-For one cohort, Figure \ref{fig:state_separation} plots the win/loss matrices for all fights and by the \textit{active/inactive} state.
-The order of rows and columns corresponds to the ranks of mice using the \textit{I}\&\textit{SI} method \citep{vries1998finding}.
+For one cohort, Figure \ref{fig:state_separation} plots the win/loss matrices for all fights and by the \textit{active/inactive} state. { There were 929 fights in total in this cohort, of which 805 were classified as belonging to the active state.} The order of rows and columns corresponds to the ranks of mice using the \textit{I}\&\textit{SI} method \citep{vries1998finding}.
 If the interactions strictly follow the social hierarchy, we expect to see all the interactions in the upper triangle with a few exceptions that are close to the diagonal.
 This is not the case in the overall panel (Figure \ref{fig:state_separation}-(a)).
 The upper triangular structure in Figure \ref{fig:state_separation}-(b) suggests that our identified active state of bursty and intensive fights agrees with hierarchical rank.